ahmedghaly15/Koko/README.md

 ## Usage

-1. Open the Chicken Disease Classification App on your device.
+1. Open the Koko-App on your device.

 2. Capture a photo of a chicken or select an image from your gallery.